 The Merimbula Lakeside Lantern Walk is an event for the whole community.
-The Lantern Walk will be held on Saturday 6th June as part of the BIG 40th Merimbula Jazz Festival on the Queen’s birthday long weekend.
+The Lantern Walk will be held on Festival Saturday as part of the BIG 40th Merimbula Jazz Festival on the Queen’s birthday long weekend.

 It is a family-friendly event where kids, parents and grandparents, individuals and community groups carry a lantern and walk beside the picturesque Merimbula Lake, accompanied by street musicians.
 Entire families are encouraged to be part of the event, with kids and adults alike carrying their own lanterns.

 This is a free event with the only expense being the nominal cost of creating a lantern.